Cadzow 2000 System Requirements

 Cadzow provides remote support services for Cadzow 2000 users.
 Technologies supported are:

-Cadzow recommends that only Terminal Services be exposed over the Internet. pcAnywhere and VNC should not be exposed over the Internet. pcAnywhere is a good dial-in product (requiring a modem and a phone line) and VNC is a reasonable technology for workstations on the LAN behind the firewall.
+Cadzow recommends that only Terminal Services and TeamViewer be exposed over the Internet, and, in the case of Terminal Services, on a non-standard port. pcAnywhere and VNC should not be exposed over the Internet. pcAnywhere is a good dial-in product (requiring a modem and a phone line) and VNC is a reasonable technology for workstations on the LAN behind the firewall.
 In all cases, these products should be used with the latest service packs and security patches installed, and should only be accessible with authentication.

 What Cadzow 2000 Does Not Support